fengshuai0210/csst-ifs-gehong/docs/source/usage/install.rst

 If everything is installed and configured correctly, you're ready to start using GEHONG.

-👉 We recommend starting with the :doc:`Quickstart Guide <quickstart>`, which introduces example workflows using interactive Jupyter notebooks.
+.. 👉 We recommend starting with the :doc:`Quickstart Guide <quickstart>`, which introduces example workflows using interactive Jupyter notebooks.

+We recommend beginning with the following module-specific examples.
+These tutorials demonstrate how to configure parameters and generate synthetic spectra or maps for different physical components.

+To get started with practical usage, refer to:

+- :doc:`Configuration setup <example/config>`
+- :doc:`Stellar population spectrum simulation <example/spec1d>`
+- :doc:`2D map construction <example/map2d>`
+- :doc:`3D datacube generation <example/cube3d>`